decaporg/decap-cms/website/content/docs/configuration-options.md

 Defaults to `en`.

-Other languages than English must be registered manually.
+You must manually register languages other than English.

 **Example**